coder/coder/docs/user-guides/workspace-scheduling.md

 Dormancy automatically deletes workspaces which remain unused for long durations.
 Template admins configure an inactivity period after which your workspaces will gain a `dormant` badge.
-A separate period determines how long workspaces will remain in the dormant state before automatic deleteion.
+A separate period determines how long workspaces will remain in the dormant state before automatic deletion.

-Enterprise admins may also configure failure cleanup, which will autmatically delete workspaces that remain in a `failed` state for too long.
+Enterprise admins may also configure failure cleanup, which will automatically delete workspaces that remain in a `failed` state for too long.

 ## Next steps